 Well, we are starting Whole30 again!
-While we have not really re-gained any of the weight- we feel like puffed marshmallows over here after the holidays and our trip to Disneyland.
+While we have not regained any of the weight- we feel like puffed marshmallows over here after the holidays and our trip to Disneyland.
 We indulged daily Y’ALL!
-So back to it we need to reset and start fresh this 2017- if you’re not familiar with how it works you can visit the official Whole30 website for a more detailed explanation, or my beginners guide here.
-Here is my humble and brief summary from a three-time veteran of Whole30.
+So back to it we need to reset and start fresh this 2017- if you’re not familiar with how it works, you can visit the official Whole30 website for a more detailed explanation, or my beginners guide here.
+Here is my summary from a three– 5 time veteran of Whole30.

 What is the Whole30?

 The Whole30 is a program where you strip out all foods that have a poor impact on your health, both physically and psychologically.
 You may not think certain food groups affect you negatively, but the Whole30 adopts the belief that all sugar, grains, dairy, and legumes are eliminated from your diet and replaced with more wholesome, natural ingredients- then you reintroduce and see which if all or none affect your body personally.
 For us, Gluten and Dairy are troublesome little boogers.

 Things You Should Know About our Whole30 Meal Plan

 The first thing you should be aware is that my meal plans for the Whole30 are extremely basic.
 When I say extremely basic, I mean that Monday’s dinner was cooked ground turkey with spaghetti sauce, microwaving sweet potatoes, and steaming whatever veggies we had in the refrigerator.
 I also plan leftovers for almost every lunch as a way to accommodate our schedule.

 I wish that I had the time and energy to cook fancy recipes every evening.
 I wish there were room in our budget for items like salmon and steak every other night.
 Some how I never find the time to make complicated recipes and our budget is so dismal at the moment it has to be cheap – such is life!